GT-IMPACT/impact-front/public/en/wiki/machines/multiblockcentrifuge.md

 ##### Description

 The mechanism is analog of Centrifuge.
-Can work with multi-amp Energy Hatch.

 ##### General